-Most likely its either one of these two – Blog post or Product/service page and for both of these content types, the same SEO optimization rules apply.
+Most likely it’s either one of these two – A blog post or a Product/service page and for both of these content types, the same SEO optimization rules apply.

-Your URL should always the main keyword you are targeting and should not be too long.
+Your URL should always be the main keyword you are targeting and should not be too long.

 For example, the keyword I am targeting is “Google first page guaranteed” therefore URL looks like attentionalways.com/google-first-page-guaranteed/, many people use the entire title in the URL.